Saritasa/php-transformers/README.md

 ## Exceptions
 ### TransformException
-Should be thrown by class, implementing IDataTransformer, if it encounters data, that cannot be transformed.
+Should be thrown by class, implementing **IDataTransformer**, if it encounters data, that cannot be transformed.

 **Example**: